 Step 1 - Student Financial Aid and Award Information

-Read and respond to the following regarding your Financial Aid Award.
+Read and respond to the following regarding your Financial Aid Offer.

-Your financial aid award letter includes, for your period of enrollment as a degree-seeking student at Carroll College items such as:
+Your financial aid offer includes, for your period of enrollment as a degree-seeking student at Carroll College items such as:

 - The amount and types of financial aid for which you are eligible.